After 311 Formula 1 races, you’d be forgiven for thinking the race is finally over for Fernando Alonso.

-His was a school run like no other.
-There were three timing splits – a bridge, a sign and a gatepost – and Fernando Alonso timed himself every morning through the streets of Oviedo.
+His journey to and from school was like no other.
+He created three ‘timing splits’ – a bridge, a sign and a gatepost – along the route and timed himself every morning as he ran through the quiet, shady streets of Oviedo.
 He had two aims: to improve his sector times and to beat his grandmother, whose job it was to take him to school.

-“I had to beat her,” says Alonso.
+“I had to beat her,” says Fernando.
 “Every day!
 That doesn’t make me sound very nice, does it?”

-It makes him sound very competitive, but everything is a competition to Alonso.
+It does make him sound very competitive: but everything is a competition to Fernando.
 He talks unashamedly about the selfishness required to win in F1.
 “You need to have no heart,” he says.
 “You are not enemies with the other drivers, but you have to focus on yourself to win.
 If you can ‘hurt’ someone by getting an advantage over them, that’s even better.”

-Surely, then, it’s this love of competition that explains why Alonso races in F1.
+Surely, then, it’s this love of competition that explains why Fernando drove for so long, and with such great success, in F1.